 People with obesity, metabolic syndrome, glucose intolerance, and/or type 2 diabetes normally are insulin resistant.
 This means that a given level of insulin produces a lower-than-expected biological effect.
 Therefore, the body requires more insulin to control blood sugar and the pancreas will respond by increasing insulin secretion as long as it is able (in later stages of type 2 diabetes, the pancreas starts to give out and insulin shots are required to obtain the level necessary to control blood sugar).

 Metformin, which is used to treat type 2 diabetes, is thought to influence cancer cells either through insulin-mediated effects or by directly affecting cell proliferation and apoptosis.
 Diabetic women taking metformin have been shown to have lower risk of breast cancer.
-The prognosis of diabetic women with triple negative (ER-/PR-/HER2-)or HER2 overexpressing (HER2+) breast cancer has been found to be improved by taking metformin.
+The prognosis of diabetic women has also been found to be improved by taking metformin, including among those with triple negative (ER-/PR-/HER2-) or HER2 overexpressing (HER2+) breast cancer.
 Metformin was found to increase the effectiveness of radiotherapy by reducing the fraction of cancer stem cells in one cell study.
 Diabetics taking metformin have been reported to have better response to chemotherapy than other diabetics.
 Metformin has complex interactions with breast cancer and there is some evidence that it might be unhelpful in women without insulin resistance.

 Insulin glargine (Lantus) and insulin